dotnet/docs/docs/architecture/porting-existing-aspnet-apps/example-migration-eshop.md

 ASP.NET Core has built-in support for dependency injection, but you can wire up a third-party container such as Autofac easily if necessary.
 In this case, since the app is already configured to use Autofac, the simplest solution is to maintain its usage.
 To do so, the `ConfigureServices` method signature must be modified to return an `IServiceProvider`, and the Autofac container instance must be configured and returned from the method.

-**Note:** In .NET Core 3.0 and later the process for integrating a third-party DI container has changed.
+**Note:** In .NET Core 3.0 and later, the process for integrating a third-party DI container has changed.

 Part of configuring Autofac requires a call to `builder.Populate(services)`.
 This extension is found in the `Autofac.Extensions.DependencyInjection` NuGet package, which must be installed before the code will compile.